ndd21/PHYS281/docs/demo-error-checking.md

  * To find out where a code is failing, or if there are any problematic variables, add `print` statements at various places within your code.
 If a print statement is not reached you know the error occurred before it in the code.
 Doing this iteratively allows you to home in on a problem.
-   Remember to remove the print statement (unless they are generally useful) after debugging is complete.
+   Remember to remove the print statements (unless they are generally useful) after debugging is complete.
  * Use [Google](https://www.google.com)!
 Your problem is probably not unique, so someone else may have come across it before and asked "the internet".
 Sometimes you can just cut and paste an